Custom Resolution Utility (CRU)

 RE: Custom Resolution Utility (CRU)

-"LCD native" is the same as "LCD standard" at 60 Hz.
+(12-18-2020 01:30 AM)jarkid Wrote: So my default timing parameters for 60 Hz is "LCD native", and the other(75 Hz) is "LCD standard"."LCD native" is the same as "LCD standard" at 60 Hz.
 Both 60 Hz and 75 Hz are using standard timing parameters by default.
 The problem is the monitor.
 It should have no problem handling the default timing parameters.
 There's really no reason for "LCD native" to work better.
-That actually uses more bandwidth, so it's not a signal quality problem.
+That actually uses more bandwidth, so it's not a signal quality problem. |

 12-18-2020, 03:00 AM